soccermafia89/filesystem-setup/README.md

 Role Name
 =========

-Mounts a boot and root device as a filesystem mount on /mnt.
+Reformats the filesystems on a boot and root device in preparation of being mounted by the chroot-mount role.

 Requirements
 ------------